Skip to Main Content

 • Collected: Yes

-• Examples: Information regarding a consumer’s interaction with an Internet Web site, application, or advertisement.
+• Examples: Information regarding an interaction with an Internet Web site, application, or advertisement.

 How We Use Your Information

 Personal information is collected solely for the purpose of estate and probate recovery in a lawful manner and for lawful purposes.
 Personal information remains part of our records until we determine the information is no longer needed, or we are required by law to delete such information.
-We will collect the minimum amount of data necessary to collect a debt from the estate.
+We will collect the minimum amount of data necessary to lawfully collect a debt from the estate.
 We will not collect additional categories of personal information or use the personal information we collected for materially different, unrelated, or incompatible purposes without providing you notice.
-We do not sell and will not sell your personal information.
-We do not collect or process sensitive personal information with the purpose of inferring characteristics about a consumer, and we do not share personal information to third-parties for the purpose of cross-context behavioral advertising.
+We do not sell or rent and will not sell or rent your personal or mobile information or consent.
+We do not collect or process sensitive personal information with the purpose of inferring characteristics therefrom, and we do not share personal information with third-parties for the purpose of cross-context behavioral advertising.
+We may use your information to respond to you regarding the reason you contacted us.
+We will not share your information with any third party outside of APRS, other than as necessary to fulfill your request or otherwise as detailed in this Privacy Policy and Notice.
+Unless you ask us not to, we may contact you via text in the future to communicate regarding account(s) with our office.
+We may change or broaden our use at any time.

 How We Collect Your Information

-We collect most of this personal information directly from our clients for whom we provide services to, as well as from you by telephone, written correspondence through the mail, email or fax, by viewing our website, or other information available online.
+We collect most personal information directly from our clients for whom we provide services to, as well as from you by telephone, written correspondence through the mail, email, fax, or text, by viewing our website, or other information available online.
 However, we may also collect information:

 • From publicly accessible sources (e.g., property records or court records);